tailor-cms/author/docs/index.md

 layout: home

 hero:
-  name: 'Tailor'
+  name: Tailor
-  text: 'Author complex content structures with joy'
+  text: Author complex content structures with joy
   tagline: With unparalleled configurability and extensibility, Tailor CMS puts you in control.
 Enjoy an intuitive authoring experience that makes managing your content a breeze.
   actions:
     - theme: brand